jultabary/4dk/rust/samples/basic-4dk-sample/README.md

 ### Aggregate (yellow post it)

-`Parking`: matches with the parking aggregate. `Parking` class has all the business decisions regarding the aggregate.
+`Parking`: matches with the parking aggregate. <br /> `Parking` struct has all the business decisions regarding the aggregate.
 The decision to know if the car can be parked is implemented in this class.<br />

 ### External System (pink post it)